NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Archaeologist.md

 * * *

 Your studies open up new horizons.
-You become an expert in a Lore skill about a specific settlement; if you were already trained in that Lore skill, you also become trained in the Lore skill for a different settlement of your choice.
-Choose a single common or uncommon language prevalent in that settlement.
-You learn that language.
+Choose a specific settlement.
+You gain the Additional Lore skill feat in the Lore skill for that settlement and learn a single common or uncommon language of your choice that's prevalent in that settlement.

 **Special** You can take this feat multiple times.
 When you take this feat again, choose a different settlement.